 We were delighted to welcome Jonathan Sheldon as our Musical Director in 2002, when the Choir went from strength to strength, improving in both the standard of singing and in confidence.
 During Jonathan’s time with us we started to use professional soloists for our major concerts, with ‘scratch’ orchestras made up of local professional and amateur musicians, led by Robert Lamb and billed as the ‘Orpheus Players’.

 Jonathan was succeeded by David Bray in 2010.
 The founder of the County Youth Choir, David focused on the sounds of words, and the choir continued to improve under his leadership.
 David had to leave us in 2013 due to work commitments, but he helped to find us our next MD, Andrew Moodie, who had recently retired from his post as Director of Music at Pitsford School, Northampton.
 Andrew was a former conductor of the County Boys’ Choir and is still Director of Music at Kingsthorpe Parish Church, Northampton.
-He brought to the choir some very useful contacts, as two of his children, Hannah and Nicholas, are professional soloists!
-Sadly Andrew also had to leave us due to work commitments at the end of 2016, but we have been fortunate to secure the services of Mark McBride, another former teacher of music in schools.
+He brought to the choir some very useful contacts, as two of his children, Hannah and Nicolas, are professional soloists.
+Andrew also had to leave us due to work commitments at the end of 2016, but we were fortunate to secure the services of Mark McBride, another former teacher of music in schools.
 Mark’s wife, Michelle, herself a music teacher and choral conductor, was a welcome addition to the soprano section and we enjoyed their leadership for three years until they moved to Norfolk.

 In 2021 we welcomed Nicolas Moodie, Andrew’s son, as our new MD.